What are the entry regulations when going to South Africa?

 - You have been screened at entry into the country and found to be Covid-19 positive or are suspected of having contracted Covid-19.

 - You are in South Africa already and must:

 - either because you are suspected of having contracted Covid-19 or of having been in contact with a person who is a carrier of Covid-19, or

 - because you are confirmed as being Covid-19 positive.

-- Support from friends or family that can facilitate the drop off of food and medicine at the gate if you are not able to make use of online shopping facilities and contactless deliveries;
+- Support from friends or family can facilitate the food drop-offs and medicine at the gate if you are not able to make use of online shopping facilities and contactless deliveries.

-- Access to a private physician that you can contact should you be in need of medical advice or care; and
+- Access to a private physician that you can contact should you need medical advice or care; and

 - A contact number where you can be reached during the period of self-isolation or self-quarantine.

 What if I show Covid-19 symptoms on arrival in South Africa?